TechGuideHub/100-days-python-course/day-02-setting-up-python.md

 Before you run a program, save the file.

-> Checkpoint: If your output does not match your code, save the file and run it again before changing anything else.
+If your output does not match your code, save the file and run it again before changing anything else.

 ## Debug It

-Broken by design:
+Broken code:

 ```python
 print("Hello, Python!)